gaultier/blog/write_a_game_from_scratch_with_x11.md

 }
 ```

-There are a few helpers here and there that are simple, but otherwise...that's it, that's the end.
+There are a few helpers here and there that are simple, but otherwise... that's it, that's the end.
 We're done!
 All under 1000 lines of code without any tricks or clever things.

 ## Conclusion